websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-infrastructure.md

 ## Importing the Search Tuning Indexes in 7.4

-There are the following Liferay DXP Search Tuning indexes in the Elasticsearch cluster:
+The following Liferay DXP Search Tuning indexes are in the Elasticsearch cluster:

 * `liferay-[companyId]-search-tuning-rankings`
 * `liferay-[companyId]-search-tuning-synonyms`